IBM/ansible-storage-protect/roles/backup/README.md

 ## Requirements
 - Ansible 2.9+
-- IBM Storage Protect server configured and accessible.
+- IBM Storage Protect server configured and accessible  and atleast one BA client node registered with server.

 ## Environment Variables